HISTORY OF PASCO COUNTY

 WILLIAM ALBERT SPARKMAN (1875-1945) was a Pasco County surveyor and practiced in the county as a civil engineer.
 He was born in Williamson County, Tenn.
 His wife Ida was deputy clerk of Pasco County.

-JAMES IRVIN SPIVEY (born, 1838) was a Civil War veteran from Georgia.
+JAMES IRVIN SPIVEY (1837 or 1838-1911) was a Civil War veteran from Georgia.
 He is one of the county commissioners shown in this 1909 photo.
 He often led services at Oakdale and nearby communities.
 The following is from The History of Zephyrhills 1821-1921:

 Irvin Spivey had a most unusual voice with a unique carrying quality.
 General Gordon of the Confederacy discovered this.
 He proceeded to make the most of the attribute.
 Bellowing like a bull, Irvin Spivey transmitted signals in code that could be heard for miles.
 Most of his bellowing was done in the Smoky Mountains of Virginia.
 The enemy learned that Gordon’s frequent devastating raids were in some way connected with this bellowing bull, and, unless they were well prepared, would avoid confrontation.
 On one occasion, the battle being joined, Gordon realized that his supply of ammunition was running out.
 He sent for young Spivey and said to him, "If you have ever bellowed in your life, do it now.
 It is our last hope.”
 The maneuver was a success.
 The enemy apparently decided that Gordon’s force, known to be one of the South’s best, was reinforcing the forces that the scouts had reported, and retreated.
 "The Bull" was given a citation and presented with a gold fountain pen engraved with his name and the date of that battle, September 4, 1864.